South Wind (novel)

 South Wind appears to be "a novel," but its earliest readers ... sensed its proximity to the travel book....
 There is a plot, a boyishly subversive one, but it's there less for its own sake than as a justification for the "travel" essays, which treat Nepenthe like an actual island visited by an actual curious traveler."

 In Dorothy Sayers' 1926 detective novel Clouds of Witness, Lord Peter Wimsey goes through the possessions of a murdered man – a young British man living in Paris, whose morality had been put in question.
 Finding a copy of South Wind Wimsey remarks, "Our young friend works out very true to type".

 "When Charles Ryder, the hero of Evelyn Waugh's Brideshead Revisited, arrives at Oxford in 1923, Douglas's South Wind is one of three books that he stacks on his shelf.
-Critics have credited South Wind with inspiring a raft of new novels by young authors, including Chrome Yellow (1921) and Those Barren Leaves (1925) by Aldous Huxley, and The Rock Pool (1936) by Cyril Connolly".
+Critics have credited South Wind with inspiring a raft of new novels by young authors, including Crome Yellow (1921) and Those Barren Leaves (1925) by Aldous Huxley, and The Rock Pool (1936) by Cyril Connolly".
 South Wind also appeared on the shelf of a character in Vladimir Nabokov's The Real Life of Sebastian Knight.

 In Robert McAlmon's Being Geniuses Together, he mentions meeting Norman Douglas in Venice in 1924, by which time he says South Wind was a minor classic.
 Apparently when sales continued for years afterwards, Douglas, to whom only a small amount was paid to begin with, received no further payments.